StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 called “TCP\_NOTSENT\_LOWAT”.
-This new socket option provided the ability for sending software (like the VNC RFB server) to specify a low-water mark threshold for the minimum amount of **unsent** data it would like to have waiting in the socket send buffer.
+This new socket option provided the ability for sending software (like the VNC RFB server) to specify a low-water-mark threshold for the minimum amount of **unsent** data it would like to have waiting in the socket send buffer.
 Instead of encouraging the application to